 Shrimp fishing, Lake Hong, Hubei Province, China, 2015. © Mustafah Abdulaziz / WWF-UK

-Water Stories: The global water crisis in pictures will be on display at the Royal Botanic Garden Sydney, 15 August – 5 September 2017.
+Water Stories: The global water crisis in pictures.
+Coming soon to Brisbane's South Bank, 15-26 September 2017.
+Last chance to see the exhibition on display at the Royal Botanic Garden, Sydney until 5 September 2017.

 Since 2011, American photographer Mustafah Abdulaziz has travelled the world for his long-term photographic project on water.
 His powerful images convey the effects of the global water crisis on people and the environment, and how better management and protection of water sources can strengthen communities, and underpin development.